afsalthaj/my_tech_talks/kafka-meets-fp.md

 * Find abstractions, constraints and form a type driven approach.
 * Tagless final wins many times
 * Prefer writing it in any language that has `Either` and `F` that can represent concurrency.
-* Above all, let's explain this to client side developers !

 ---